Azure-Samples/app-service-msi-keyvault-dotnet/README.md

 If you don't have an Azure subscription, create a [free account] before you begin.

-### Create an App Service with a Managed Identity
+### Create an App Service with an Azure Managed Identity
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fapp-service-msi-keyvault-dotnet%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 Use the "Deploy to Azure" button to deploy an ARM template to create the following resources:
-1. App Service with Managed Identity.
+1. App Service with [Azure Managed Identity].
 2. Key Vault with a secret, and an access policy that grants the App Service access to **Get Secrets**.
 >Note: When filling out the template you will see a textbox labelled 'Key Vault Secret'.
 Enter a secret value there.
 A secret with the name 'secret' and value from what you entered will be created in the Key Vault.